ronitrex/SearchEngine/readme.md

 ### Ranked Query Mode

-In Boolean Query Mode, a query is processed without any Boolean operators to return the top 20 documents satisfying the query.
+In Ranked Query Mode, a query is processed without any Boolean operators to return the top 20 documents satisfying the query.
 The term at a time algorithm is used: